DeblinaB1802/INTRO-TO-AI-AGENT/README.md

 We tested the assistant with three types of questions:

 ### ✅ Clearly Answered
-Q: "When was the term Artificial Intelligence coined?"
+Q: "What is the need for CNN?"

-A: "The term was coined in 1956..."
+A: "The need for Convolutional Neural Networks (CNNs) arises from the inefficiency and computational complexity of traditional neural networks when dealing with high-dimensional data like images.
+Images consist of a large number of pixels, leading to overfitting, slow training, and high memory usage in traditional neural networks.
+CNNs address this challenge by introducing a more efficient architecture that leverages spatial hierarchies in image data, reducing the number of parameters and allowing the network to generalize better."

 ### 🟡 Partially Answered
-Q: "Who are the top 5 most cited AI researchers?"
+Q: "What is residual connections?"

-A: "I cannot find the answer in the provided notes."
-(Correct behavior if not mentioned)
+A: "Residual connections are a concept introduced in the ResNet architecture, revolutionizing CNN design.
+They allow very deep networks to be trained without degradation in performance by creating shortcuts, or skip connections, that bypass one or more layers.
+This helps in mitigating the vanishing gradient problem and allows for easier training of deep neural networks."

 ### ❌ Not Answered in Notes
-Q: "What is quantum computing?"
+Q: "What is NLP in AI?"

-A: "I cannot find the answer in the provided notes."
+A: "I can't find the answer in the provided notes."

 ## 📂 Files
 **1. study_buddy_week1.py** - Main script.